2022 / website

 Some of the most important tasks of a growth designer are those that fall into the category of improving processes and streamlining design frameworks to the point that they disappear and become second-nature for the entire team.

 My time at MailerLite taught me the value of being able to work cross-team to create a unified whole.
-After launch, we saw an immediate and consistent uptick in growth with the new MailerLite quickly outpacing the legacy version.
+After launch, we saw an immediate and consistent uptick in growth with the new MailerLite now outpacing the legacy version.

-Although a great product comes first, growth comes from using UX insights to not only build user-focused features, but to lead everything from your copywriting to your website design.
-As a growth-focused UX designer, I believe it is my duty to fill many shoes.
-Marketing strategy one day, experimentation frameworks the next, with a bit of design systems and dev thrown in for good measure.
+Although a great product comes first, growth comes from using UX insights to not only build user-focused features, but to guide everything from your copywriting to your website design.
+To quote the great Elena Verna:

 Brilliant products deserve brilliant marketing and equally brilliant design.
 This is only achieved through holistic thinking and a willingness to listen to your users.